denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 the default values for \<input-file\> and \<output-file\> are respectively the “input.txt” and “output.txt” files of the SHC root folder, except in case -examples was selected, where they are  predefined in a different way (the corresponding xxx-input and xxx-output files of the "examples" folder, where xxx = \<classif\> );<br>

 **▸**	\<erase\> := true | false;<br>
-by default, the output file is not emptied before writing new results to it; this allows to recover your previous calculations in case you forgot to copy them to another file; each time the SHC is launched, a title line recalling which computations will follow is added before the results;<br>
+by default, the output file is not emptied before writing new results to it; this allows you to recover your previous calculations in case you forgot to copy them to another file; each time the SHC is launched, a title line recalling which computations will follow is added before the results;<br>
 you may change this behaviour by specifying "-erase true";<br>
 however, if -examples is selected, \<erase\> is automatically set to true and can't be changed; the reason is to allow easy comparisons with the expected results.<br>

-The following three options should be present only in case \<classif\>=B; if any of them is present in any of the other three cases, a warning will be issued and it will be merely ignored:<br>
+The following three options should be present only in case \<classif\> = B or BpB; if any of them is present in an other case, a warning will be issued and it will be merely ignored:<br>
-**▸**	\<max-length\> is an integer, the maximal length allowed for braids, with default value 8; the purpose is to avoid too long calculations of the B rating for very hard puzzles; note that pre-checking that the puzzle(s) is (are) in T&E(1) is under the user’s responsibility;<br>
+**▸**	\<max-length\> is an integer, the maximal length allowed for braids, with default value 8 in case \<classif\> = B and 12 in case \<classif\> = BpB; the purpose is to avoid too long calculations of the B rating for very hard puzzles, but to leave a wide margin of possibilities for the BpB rating, allowing to find extreme T&E(2) puzzles beyond the highest known ones (i.e. beyond B10B); note that pre-checking that the puzzle(s) is (are) in T&E(1) or T&E(2) is under the user’s responsibility;<br>
 **▸**	\<max-time\> is an integer, the maximum time (with default value 10), in minutes, allowed for the computation of each puzzle in the input file or for \<puzzle\>;<br>
-**▸**	\<buffer-size\> is an integer defining the maximum number of internal chains the program can store; default value is 100,000 if \<classif\>= B and 500,000 if \<classif\>= BpB; change it only if it is too small; <br>
+**▸**	\<buffer-size\> is an integer defining the maximum number of partial braids the program can store; default value is 500,000 if \<classif\>= B or BpB; change it only if it is too small; <br>

 **▸**	\<puzzle\> is all that remains in the command line after all the options (but only the first 81 caracters after -puzzle are effectively considered); \<puzzle\> is the standard line representation of a sudoku puzzle; when \<puzzle\> is present, it will be ignored if -examples is specified, as stated previously; no -input or -output may be specified; if they are present, they will be ignored; for  technical reasons, \<puzzle\> may not contain any space or semi-colon; it may contain e.g. underscores instead.<br><br>